abdoghazala7/My-Summary/README.md

 # My-Summary
 This is a repository for some of famous python libraries that i learned.

 ## Here Iam summarizing what I learned on many libraries...
 Which helps me while coding Where I take the code I need from here and only depug it as I need for my project (so that helped me alot)
+## There are some short notebooks, which have the most important things that I used constantly while writing codes.
 ## Data I used are from many sources (datacamp courses or csv files I have on my computer)